bojanv91/bojanv91.github.io/Snow/_posts/2016-05-27-feature-folders-structure-in-asp-net.md

 Let's see both approaches in examples.

-# Structuring files by technical concerns (horizontal) - the default ASP.NET MVC way
+# Structuring files by technical concerns (horizontal)

     Controllers
         CustomersController.cs